 - Best Solution (2:29.35) in 2018

 Looking at the future form, is the winner worth following next time out?
 Over the past 10 renewals, if you had followed the winner of the Grosser Preis von Berlin next time out, then you would have backed a total of 4 winners.
-Backing all 10 runners who have been out since their win at SP next time out would have returned an LSP of +4.70.
-Why not head over to the racing predictions for tips on other races today?
+Backing all 9 runners who have been out since their win at SP next time out would have returned an LSP of +5.70.
+Remember to bookmark the racing tips page to access the OLBG racing picks easily daily.

 Grosser Preis von Berlin Past Winners